rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to finding the biggest plus sign in the given pattern.
 Refer to Day43/Problem 2.pdf for detailed information.

 ## Day 44
-Solved 2 coding problems from LeetCode using Python.
+Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to designing a data structure which will perform specific solutions.
+Refer to Day44/Problem 1.pdf for more information regarding the problem.

+## Day 45
+Solved 1 coding problem from LeetCode using Python.
-Refer to Day43/Problem 1.pdf for more information regarding the problem.
+1. The problem is related to Populating Next Right Pointers in Each Node .
+Refer to Day45/Problem 1.pdf for more information regarding the problem.